vputz/cary_perdiemcommand/README.md

 Requirements
 ------------

-Cary_perdiemcommand makes use of jinja2, tinydb, and fuzzywuzzy.
+Cary_perdiemcommand makes use of jinja2, tinydb, pyquery, and fuzzywuzzy with python-Levenshtein.

 Configuration
 -------------